Tips and Tricks

 The need for normalization and rearrangement of gains and delays stems from some restrictions on gains and delays documented in the "Adding Filters, Delays and Gains" topic of this reference manual.
 These restrictions are needed to prevent convergence problems with the optimizer.
 In the case of the different gain arrangements shown in Figure 4 and Figure 6 of that topic, and repeated below for clarity, it can be shown that these two alternatives can be made equivalent, meaning that they both have the same gains from the input to each output.

 But there is more than just equivalence to be considered.
 Most add-on DSP devices don't allow individual channel gains to be greater than 0 dB, yet a net gain may still be needed.
 This net gain can be provided by analog circuitry in the AVR or pre-pro.
 In that case, the shared gain block in the figure above represents the AVR's gain trim value (relative to what it was when the measurement was taken).
 We want all the positive gain (in dB) to be lumped into this shared gain block, and each individual channel should have only attenuation or no gain block at all.
 This transformation is known in MSO as normalization.
 It might seem at first that one should just set up an optimization of N subs with a shared gain that's allowed to have a positive value, and N - 1 individual gain blocks whose gain in dB must be negative or zero.
 But there is still a problem.
 Which channel should be chosen to have no gain block?
 There is generally only one optimum choice, so the optimmizer should ideally figure that out for you.
 The solution of this dilemma is to initially set up the optimization with the "all gains in individual channels" arrangement above, allowing all gain blocks to have both positive and negative values, then perform the optimization.
 After the optimization is complete, the Normalize Gains command can be run.
 This will transform the "all gains in individual channels" arrangement above to that of the shared gain arrangement, with all the per-channel gain blocks being attenuators.
-This normalization process also involves a rearrangement, as one individual gain block ends up being removed from its individual channel, altered in value, and moved into the shared gain block position.
+This normalization process also involves a rearrangement, as one individual gain block ends up being removed from its individual channel and moved into the shared gain block position.
 The distinction between normalization and rearrangement is discussed in the next sections.

 Prior to version 1.41 of MSO, there were strict restrictions on when the Normalize Gains, Normalize Delays, Rearrange Gains and Rearrange Delays commands could be run, resulting in the menu items for the commands often being disabled.
 Most of these restrictions have now been lifted.
 Lifting the restrictions required allowing MSO to add one or more gain or delay blocks when necessary to perform a normalize or rearrange operation.
 By default, when adding gain or delay blocks is necessary, MSO will prompt you with a dialog box, allowing you to back out of the operation.
 There is an option to disable this behavior, accessed from the main menu via Tools, Application Options, User Interface, Show me a dialog prompt when Normalize/Rearrange Gains/Delays needs to add gain/delay blocks.
 When this option is unchecked, MSO will always add the necessary gain or delay blocks without prompting.